oshaked1/elf-explorer/README.md

 **ELF Explorer** is a Windows GUI application for viewing and analyzing ELF files.
 It is inspired by PE analysis tools like [CFF Explorer](https://ntcore.com/?page_id=388) and [pestudio](https://www.winitor.com/).

+:warning: This project is in active development and is currently missing many important features.

 ## Installation

 Prebuilt releases are available from https://github.com/oshaked1/elf-explorer/releases.